 The wide distribution of opioid receptors also explains the numerous adverse effects of the opioids, such as euphoria, dysphoria sedation, respiratory depression, bradycardia, nausea, vomiting, constipation, pruritus, miosis and suppression of endocrine systems.
 Hence, it is recommended to always start with a low dose and titrate gradually.
 In addition to the adverse effects, development of opioid tolerance and opioid-induced hyperalgesia are significant challenges in chronic opioid therapy.
-The degree of tolerance varies among individuals as well as individual opioids, warranting caution with switching from 1 opioid to another to avoid opioid toxicity.
-In addition, clinical differentiation of opioid tolerance from opioid-induced hyperalgesia can be challenging.
+The degree of tolerance varies among individuals as well as individual opioids, warranting caution with switching from 1 opioid tolerance from opioid tolerance hyperalgesia can be challenging.